HIST 104. Historical Foundations of the Modern World to 1450 (4E)

 An attempt to re-examine the Dark Ages in European history to show that it was an age of vitality, change, and diversity.
 Primary and secondary sources are used to explore the political, economic, religious, social and cultural forces that shaped the Middle Ages.
 Topics of study include feudalism and the search for political order, courtly society, religious life and the work of medieval theologians, popular and aristocratic culture and the waning of the Middle Ages.

 HIST 385.
-Europe in the Age of Absolutism (4AS)
+Europe in the Age of Empire and Absolutism (4AS)

 A survey of the social, cultural, and political history of the turbulent 16th and 17th centuries in Western Europe, a key transitional period between the medieval and modern world.
 Topics of study include ramifications of the Reformation, the Counter-Reformation, and the wars of religion; the conflicts between a constitutional and an absolutist conception of government and the development of both courtly and popular culture.